burkestar/learning/topics/spanish.md

 - There are so many learning resources.
 Don't overwhelm yourself, just pick 1 to get started and make it a habit.
 If its not working well for you, pick another one.
 - I don't recommend Duolingo.
 It's mostly vocabulary focused, and too gamified, so it will take you a lot longer to have useful conversational skills.
 - Change the language settings on your phone and laptop to Spanish.
 It will reinforce a lot more vocabulary because you'll see some words repeatedly in the menus.
 Plus it forces you to go figure out what things mean.
+- In terms of language levels: Beginner is A1-A2, Intermediate B1-B2 and Advanced C1-C2

 ### Programs

 - [Pimsleur](https://www.pimsleur.com/learn-spanish-spain-castilian/#premium_monthly) for speaking proficiency, used by government agencies, conversation focused
     - Annual: $164 ($14/mo) - all languages